mendix/docs/content/developerportal/feedback/use-collaboration-widget.md

 ### 4.2 Configuring the Widget

-You can configure the widget for certain actions in your app project (for example, to allow screenshots, to hide the Mendix logo, and to hide the **Share** button.
+You can configure the widget for certain actions in your app project (for example, to allow screenshots, to hide the Mendix logo, and to hide the **Share** button).
 All the properties are explained in the properties dialog box for the widget:

 ![](attachments/widget-properties.png)